hngu/leetcode/README.md

 - Prefix Sum/Suffix Sum
 - Interval Problems: use a stack and modify the last stack if overlap, otherwise add it stack.
 - Linked List: using a sentinel node.
-- With character mappings you need a `s -> t` char mapping AND a `t -> s` char mapping to ensure they map uniquely.

 Data Structures:
 - Trie